OpenEvalProject/evals/manuscripts/elife-83172/v2/manuscript.md

 Data sources are summarized in Appendix 1—table 2.

-## Obtaining the DFE from hs estimates
+### Obtaining the DFE from hs estimates

 Using the inferred posterior distributions of hs for the LOF of each gene, we obtained the DFE for all possible de novo LOF mutations in the genome by weighting the posterior for each gene by its contribution to genome-wide mutational opportunities to an LOF allele.
 Consistent with our modeling assumption, all possible LOF mutations within the same gene are assumed to have the same posterior distribution of hs.
 Similarly, the DFE for any sample of LOF mutations is obtained by weighing the posterior density of hs for each gene with the fraction of observed LOF mutations in the gene.

-## Comparing DFEs of observed mutations to those expected by chance
+### Comparing DFEs of observed mutations to those expected by chance

 For n DNMs in a disease cohort, we bootstrapped 1000 DFEs of a set of n DNMs randomly sampled (with replacement) from the full set of LOF mutational opportunities in the genome.
 In other words, each bootstrapped distribution is a sample from the distribution of fitness effects over all possible LOF mutational opportunities in the genome. p-Values were calculated using the rank of the mean of the distribution for each disease compared to the means of the 1000 bootstrapped distributions.

-## Comparing DFEs of disease mutations for enrichment of highly deleterious mutations
+### Comparing DFEs of disease mutations for enrichment of highly deleterious mutations

 We bootstrapped 500 samples each from the two DFEs with replacement and calculated the area in the interval (0.1,1) in each sampled DFE.
 We compared the distributions of sampled areas for the two diseases; p-values were obtained from a Kolmogorov–Smirnov test.

-## Calculating the probability of being causal
+### Calculating the probability of being causal

 The probability of hs > 10% is calculated as the area under the DFE in the interval (0.1,1).
-The probability that a mutations with hs > 10% is causal for a disease is calculated as1−(P(hs>10%inapopulationsample)/P(hs>10%inthediseasecohort))
+The probability that a mutations with hs > 10% is causal for a disease is calculated as

+$$
+1−(P(hs>10%inapopulationsample)/P(hs>10%inthediseasecohort))
+$$